kleene-project/docs/get-started/overview.md

 ## The underlying technology

-Kleened is written in the [Elixir programming language](https://elixir-lang.org/) and is closely integrated with FreeBSD, using zfs, jails, pf and other functionality.
+Kleene's backend, Kleened, is mostly written in the [Elixir programming language](https://elixir-lang.org/) using the underlying OTP-framework and BEAM VM of [Erlang](https://www.erlang.org/).
-Kleened's API is mostly a HTTP-based REST API and is specificed using OpenAPI.
-A few special endpoints uses websockets for streaming/interactive interaction.
+This technology stack is chosen for it's high focus on concurrency and fault-tolerance.
+Kleened's objects (images, containers, networks etc.) is implemented by orchestrating FreeBSD's core technologies such as jails, pf, and zfs.
+These objects can be manipulated using Kleened's HTTP-based API which consist of a REST API and some websocket endpoints for streaming/interactive communication.

-Klee is written in [Python](https://www.python.org/) using the `click` and `rich` packages.
-Klee communicates with Kleened through the API and Klee can run on a seperate machine as Kleened.
+Kleene's frontend CLI, Klee, is written in [Python](https://www.python.org/) using the `click` and `rich` packages.
+Klee communicates with Kleened through it's API and can thus run on a seperate machine from Kleened.
 However, for now it is recommended to use Klee directly on the same machine as Kleened.

 ## Project status